spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/test-helpers/available-test-helpers.md

 #### OpenApi3

-Lets you match the response of API endpoints against the OpenApi3 schema.
+Lets you validate the response of API endpoints against the OpenApi3 schema.

 #### JsonPath